reutermj/blank-to-bazel/rules.md

 - **Applicable situations**: Verifying successful translation of build semantics
 - **Expected findings**: Identical test results, equivalent compilation behavior
 - **Key indicators**: Same test pass/fail counts, identical test output messages, equivalent executable behavior

+#### Cross-language compilation pattern detection
+- **Method**: Analyze Makefile targets that use different compilers on the same source files
+- **Explanation**: Some build systems include targets that compile C source with C++ compilers for compatibility testing, which typically should not be translated to Bazel
+- **Applicable situations**: When Makefile contains targets with names like `testcpp` that use `$(CPPC)` or `g++` on C source files
+- **Expected findings**: Testing artifacts rather than genuine build requirements
+- **Key indicators**: Targets using different compiler variables on identical source files, compiler flags without language-specific requirements